Mount Elephant: Aboriginal history

 Mount Elephant exists on the border of the Djargurd Wurrong and Wathawurrung (Wadawurrung) tribal boundaries, with the Gulidjan, and Girai wurrung tribes next closest.
 Mount Elephant may be part of the Teerinyillum Gudidg clan territory of the Djargurd Wurrung tribe or may be part of the land of an unknown Wadawurrung clan.

 The Wathawurrung name for the mount, Djerrinallum, means "nest of sea swallows, terns" (Dawson, 1881).
 A slightly earlier source (Porteous, 1878) had stated the name to mean "a hill of fire... and is also the name of a local clan Djerrinallum gundidj".
-In the 2011 notes to the dreamtine story 'Derrinallum ba Buninyong' however, Joel Wright says that the name Derrinallum, means "home of sea swallows or terns frequenting neighbouring marshes", in the Girai wurrung (called by him "Keerray woorroong") language.
-According to James Dawson, "The Mount Shadwell tribe and its language are called 'Kirae wuurong,' 'blood lip.' with Kuurndit ["member of"] affixed for a member of the tribe.
-Its territory commences at the Hopkins Hill sheepwash on the Hopkins River, and extends to Mount Fyans, Mount Elephant, Cloven Hills, Minninguurt, Mount Noorat, Keilambete Lake, Framlingham aboriginal station, and up the east side of the Hopkins River to starting point."
+In the 2011 notes to the dreamtine story Derrinallum ba Buninyong however, Joel Wright says that the name Derrinallum means "home of sea swallows or terns frequenting neighbouring marshes", in the Girai wurrung (called by him "Keerray woorroong") language.
+According to James Dawson:

-Of the Aboriginal people we know about from the 1800s, the one most closely associated with Mount Elephant is known as King Tom.
+Of the Aboriginal people we know about from the 1800s, the one most closely associated with Mount Elephant is known as "King Tom".
 He was painted by Robert Hawker Dowling (1827–1886) in 1856.
 The painting, entitled Aborigines in a Bark Hut: King Tom of the Mount Elephant Tribe, is in the collection of the National Library of Australia.
-The photographer Fred Kruger (1831–1888) took a photograph of King Tom in 1877, possibly while he was at Coranderrk.
-The photograph is titled 'King Tom - Derrinallum Tribe'.
-Kruger's photograph was made into a lithograpic print around 1880, included with "portraits of surviving leaders of Aboriginal tribes of Victoria, originally taken at various times between around 1866 and 1878" published under the title Album of the Kings & Queens of Victoria.
+The photographer Fred Kruger (1831–1888) took a photograph of Tom in 1877, possibly while he was at Coranderrk.
+The photograph is titled "King Tom - Derrinallum Tribe".
+Kruger's photograph was made into a lithographic print around 1880, included with "portraits of surviving leaders of Aboriginal tribes of Victoria, originally taken at various times between around 1866 and 1878" published under the title Album of the Kings & Queens of Victoria.
 Tom lived at Meningoort Station, about 25 km south-west of Mount Elephant, north of Camperdown and west of Lake Bookaar.
-King Tom died at Meningort station was buried in Camperdown cemetery on the 30th of September 1881.
+Tom died at Meningort station was buried in Camperdown cemetery on 30 September 1881.
 Meningoort Station still exists in Corangamite Shire and has remained in the McArthur family since Scottish immigrant, Peter McArthur, squatted on the land in 1837.